 Stories of dragons are pervasive in such ancient cultures as the Chinese, Australian aborigines, Babylonians and Welsh.
 Ancient Chinese cosmogonists actually defined four types of dragons.
 The Heaven, Heavenly or Celestial Dragon (Tianlong) guarded the heavenly dwellings of the gods.
 The Earth Dragon (Dilong) controlled the waterways while the Spiritual Dragon controlled the rain and winds.
 The fourth, Fuzanglong, was the dragon of hidden treasure.

 The Heaven Dragon of Chinese mythology may have looked down from its celestial perch as emperors of the Ming and Qing dynasties visited Beijing’s Temple of Heaven to pray for a good harvest.
-The Temple of Heaven is one of two large, colorful photographs (the other is of Wi Mountain) on the walls of the main dining room.
+The Temple of Heaven is one of two large, colorful photographs (the other is of Wi Mountain) on the walls of the main dining room of the Heaven Dragon Chinese Restaurant in Rio Rancho.
 That’s as ostentatious as it gets in this rather austere restaurant located next door to an Albertson’s grocery store in a busy shopping center.
 It’s an attractive restaurant not dominated by stereotypical Chinese restaurant accoutrements.

 Ambiance by subtraction or minimalism is sometimes a good formula and in Chinese restaurants, that’s especially true if there are no buffet troughs to detract from the dining experience.
 Thankfully Heaven Dragon doesn’t offer a buffet.
 It does provide a very robust take-out business.
 It’s not uncommon to see throngs of diners waiting to pick up their orders.
-The menu is replete with many of the Americanized Chinese favorites diners seem to like.
-It’s not a menu that will excite staunch seekers of authenticity, but the throngs of guests who frequent the restaurant does say a lot.
+The menu is replete with many of the “Americanized” Chinese favorites diners have embraced.
+It’s not a menu that will excite staunch seekers of “made in China” authenticity, but it says a lot that throngs of guests frequent the restaurant.